ijij6960/mutelol/README.md

 #
 p.s.
 This is my first project for Github.
-Please advice me about my faults. p.s.
-It's the guide for Riot's third party applications : https://support.riotgames.com
+Please advice me about my faults.

+p.s.
+This is the guide for Riot's third party applications : [https://support.riotgames.com](https://support.riotgames.com/hc/en-us/articles/225266848-Third-Party-Applications)